 The Sunday Telegraph and Mail on Sunday both ran very similar stories at the weekend:

 The professional body that represents health-and-safety experts has warned businesses not to grit public paths.
-(Mail)
+(Mail on Sunday)

 The professional body that represents health and safety experts has issued a warning to businesses not to grit public paths.
 (Telegraph)